journpy/jobz-api/README.md

 pip install -r requirements.txt
 ```

+3. Get and set environment variables in a .env file.
+Look at `.env.example` for a sample of this

-3. Run migrations
+4. Run migrations
 ```
 python manage.py migrate
 ```

-4. Create a superuser account
+5. Create a superuser account
 ```
 python manage.py createsuperuser
 ```

-5. Optionally Sign up for a user account.
+6. Optionally Sign up for a user account.
 ```
 /api/auth/registration/
 ```
 *Email authentication is used with JWT.*

-6. Login to use the app
+7. Login to use the app
 ```
 /api/auth/login/
 ```
 *This should spit out access and refresh tokens.*

-7. Load jobs to database
+8. Load jobs to database
 ```
 python manage.py loadjobs
 ```

-8. Spin up the development server
+9. Spin up the development server
 ```
 python manage.py runserver
 ```

-9. Find Endpoints on Swagger UI
+10. Find Endpoints on Swagger UI
 ```
 /swagger-ui/
 ```
-10. Homepage for easy access http://127.0.0.1:8000/
+11. Homepage for easy access http://127.0.0.1:8000/

 ### Contact the Author